xboudsady/maximo-queries/readme.md

         WHEN dbo.workorder.[description]
 LIKE '%sea%'
             THEN 'Birds'
         WHEN dbo.workorder.[description]
 LIKE '%pest%'
-            THEN 'General Pest Control Services'
+            THEN 'General Pestec Services'
         WHEN dbo.workorder.[description]
 LIKE '%bug%'
-            THEN 'General Pest Control Services'
+            THEN 'General Pestec Services'
         WHEN dbo.workorder.[description]
 LIKE '%bait%'
-            THEN 'General Pest Control Services'
+            THEN 'General Pestec Services'
         WHEN dbo.workorder.[description]
 LIKE '%pod%'
             THen 'General Pestec Services'
         WHEN dbo.workorder.[description]
 LIKE '%infest%'